dmyates/ghostly_kerning/README.md

 * Removes the text of headings, blockquotes and `<center>` tags.
 * Provides truncation according to sentences, in addition to words or characters.

-This was made mostly for my [personal use](https://davidyat.es), so it's a bit schizo.
+This was made mostly for my personal use, so it's a bit schizo.
+As I don't use Ghost for my personal website anymore, I'm not going to be updating it.
 Please hack it up to be more to your liking.

 Installation
 ------------